-The Commission has a licence to occupy the Community History Centre, granted by the District, pending completion of a formal lease.
-The Community History Centre houses the Archives Research Room and collections, a community meeting room, is home to the staff of the North Vancouver Museum and Archives, and provides storage for a portion of the museum collection and educational materials.
-The City rents warehouse storage space for the rest of the museum collections, with lease payments made by the Commission.
+The Commission has a licence to occupy the Archives of North Vancouver, granted by the District.
+The building houses Archives Research Room, Archives Collections, a community meeting room, storage for a portion of the museum collection and educational materials, and provides offices for staff.
+The City rented warehouse storage space, vacated April 30, 2020, for the rest of the museum collections, with lease payments made by the Commission.
 A City-owned portion of a garage/storage building built by the Greater Vancouver Regional District in the Mount Seymour Demonstration Forest shared with the Greater Vancouver Water District in the Lower Seymour Conservation Reserve is used for antique vehicle storage.
 These leases are accounted for as operating expenses.